telerik/xaml-docs/controls/radcarousel/getting-started/carousel-getting-started.md

 	</UserControl>
 {{endregion}}

-## Bind RadCarousel to Collection of Custom Objects
+## Bind RadCarousel to а Collection of Custom Objects

 For the purpose of this tutorial we will create a new **Employee** class with a couple of properties: